 We schedule regular meetings (the frequency increases when we're planning a big event) and try to alternate between daytime and evening timeslots to give all who want to the best chance of being able to attend.

-We also hold our AGM every September.
+We also hold our AGM every Winter.

 how do you raise funds?